Medulli/shrdlite-chalmers/README.md

 ##Bugs

-[SOLVED] When we try to send a command from the web interface

-    Internal Error : Timeout

 When we try to compile the shrdlite.pl file :

     "/Users/maximeheckel/Documents/Projects/ensiie-shrdlite/cgi-bin/ajaxwrapper.py", line 39, in <module> raise Exception(err)
     Exception:
+    Warning: /home/boutry/Dropbox/Studies/Chalmers/Artificial Intelligence/ensiie-shrdlite/javaprolog/shrdlite.pl:612:
-    Warning: /Users/maximeheckel/Documents/Projects/ensiie-shrdlite/javaprolog/shrdlite.pl:561: Clauses of take/5 are not together in the source-file
+	Clauses of take/5 are not together in the source-file

 ##Physical laws